claceio/docs/content/docs/features.md

 - Backend app code run in a [security sandbox]({{< ref "applications/appsecurity/#security-model" >}}), with allowlist based permissions
 - [No build step]({{< ref "app/overview/#app-lifecycle" >}}), the development artifacts are ready for production use
+- Zero downtime application updates
+- Scalable backend, all performance critical code is in Go, only application handler code is in Starlark
 - Support for domain based and path based [routing]({{< ref "applications/routing/#request-routing" >}}) at the app level
 - Virtual filesystem with [content hash based file names]({{< ref "app/templates/#static-function" >}}), enabling aggressive static content caching
 - [Automatic SSL]({{< ref "configuration/networking/#enable-automatic-signed-certificate" >}}) certificate creation based on [certmagic](https://github.com/caddyserver/certmagic)

 ## Roadmap

-Clace is very early in its development.
+Clace is early in its development.
 The feature roadmap for Clace is:

 - Support for OAuth2 based login
 - Support for SSO with SAML